3 Mistakes to Avoid With Your Next Packaging RFP

-There are multiple individual strategies for dealing with these three common packaging RFP mistakes.
+There are multiple individual procurement packaging strategies for dealing with these three common packaging RFP mistakes.
 However, there is one big move a procurement team can make that eliminates all of these and more.
 Choosing the right sourcing software is the key.

-Arkestro is a Predictive Procurement Orchestration Platform designed specifically for procurement and other crucial business funtions.
+Arkestro is a Predictive Procurement Orchestration Platform designed specifically for procurement and other crucial business functions.
 It offers features like automatically running unit conversions.
 It has the capability to automatically calculate the price of alternative SKUs versus the original spec across all suppliers.
 It will take different lead times into account as potential constraints when you award contracts.
 By leveraging the advanced capabilities of machine learning and AI, Arkestro will spot outliers among bids to identify quotes that may be problematic.